-This table lists the basic benefits that all MCOs must offer to HealthChoice members.
+The table below lists the basic benefits that all MCOs must offer to HealthChoice members.
 Review the table carefully as some benefits have limits, you may have to be a certain age, or have a certain kind of problem.
 Except for pharmacy co-pays (fee member pays for a health care service), you should never be charged for any of these health care services.
 Your PCP will assist you in coordinating these benefits to best suit your health care needs.
 You will receive most of these benefits from providers that participate in the MCO's network (participating provider) or you may need a referral to access them.
 There are some services and benefits you may receive from providers that do not participate with your MCO (non-participating provider) and do not require a referral.
 These services are known as self-referral services.

-MCOs may waive pharmacy co-pays and offer additional benefits such as adult dental and more frequent eye exams (see Attachment C).
+MCOs may waive pharmacy co-pays and offer additional benefits such as more frequent eye exams (see Attachment C).
 Those are called optional benefits and can change from year to year.
 If you have questions call MCO Customer Service.

-Benefit What It Is Who Can Get This Benefit What You Do Not Get With This Benefit Primary Care Services These are all of the basic health services you need to take care of your general health needs, and are usually provided by your PCP.
+BENEFIT WHAT IT IS WHO CAN GET THIS BENEFIT WHAT YOU DO NOT GET WITH THIS BENEFIT Primary Care Services These are all of the basic health services you need to take care of your general health needs, and are usually provided by your PCP.
 A PCP can be a doctor, advanced practice nurse, or physician assistant.
-All members E arly Periodic Screening Diagnosis Treatment (EPSDT) Services for Children https://mmcp.health. maryland.gov/EPSDT/ Pages/Home.aspx Regular well-child check-ups, immunizations (shots), developmental screens and wellness advice.
+All members Early Periodic Screening Diagnosis Treatment (EPSDT) Services for Children https://mmcp.health. maryland.gov/EPSDT/ Pages/Home.aspx Regular well-child check-ups, immunizations (shots), developmental screens and wellness advice.
 These services provide whatever is needed to take care of sick children and to keep healthy children well.
-Under age 21 Pregnancy-Related Services Medical care during and after pregnancy, including hospital stays and, when needed, home visits after delivery.
-Women who are pregnant, and for two months after the birth
+Under age 21 Pregnancy-Related Services Medical care during and after pregnancy, including hospital stay, doula support and, when needed, home visits after delivery.
+Members who are pregnant, and for one year after the birth